AnyLog-co/documentation/alerts and monitoring.md

 then task init where name = "Monitor Space" and start +1d
 </pre>

-Note, in the example above, using the command [task init](#modifying-the-start-date-and-time-of-a-task) when the message is sent, the repeatable script is suspended for one day such that the Email box and the messaging will not be exhausted with the same message every 5 minutes.
+Note, in the example above, using the command [task init](#modifying-the-start-date-and-time-of-a-task), when the message is sent, the repeatable script is suspended for one day such that the Email box and the messaging will not be exhausted with the same message every 5 minutes.

 The script is placed in a file called ***monitor_space*** and is added to the scheduler using the ***schedule*** command: